-As with all major surgical procedures, complications can occur during ankle arthroscopy.
+As with all major surgical procedures, complications can occur.
 This document doesn't provide a complete list of the possible complications, but it does highlight some of the most common problems.
-Some of the most common complications following ankle arthroscopy are
+Some of the most common complications following knee arthroscopy are